 Generally, people never care about their online privacy, maybe they think that they are safe and no one spy on them.
-I bet most of you don’t know that your privacy and personal data is at stake.
+I bet most of you don’t know that your privacy and personal data are at stake.
 DNS (Domain Name System) and WebRTC (Website Real-Time Communication) are the two common term, which serves the website when you type anything in your browsers.

 DNS Leak and WebRTC Leak are two dangerous threat which causes your privacy to go out of your control.
 Here, I am talking about your IP address, browsing data, the website you visit, and other logs.

 VPN users make sure that your server doesn’t have a DNS leak problem.
 Check out the features with the official site of your VPN providers.
-Here I will discuss in detail about DNS leak and different ways to fix it.
+Here I will discuss in detail DNS leak and different ways to fix it.
 You can check my other article for WebRTC leak fix.

 - What is DNS and How it Works?

 - How Others can Track You Using DNS?